cuhksam/emnlp2019.github.io/_pages/participants/presentation.md

 Please remove your poster right after the poster session ends.
 Do not leave your poster in the room, as the space will be needed for posters in the next session.

+## Remote Presentations

+EMNLP-IJCNLP 2019 will be accepting applications for remote presentations in circumstances where none of the authors can attend the conference due to reasons such as:

+- illness, disability, or any other reason that physically prevent attending,
+- visa issues or government travel restrictions that legally prevent attending,
+- special circumstances such as death in immediate family.

+Please contact the remote presentation chair to apply for remote presentation at ([emnlp-ijcnlp-2019-remote-presentation@googlegroups.com](mailto:emnlp-ijcnlp-2019-remote-presentation@googlegroups.com)), as per the following application procedure:

+1. Register for the conference normally.
+2. Send your application for remote presentation to the remote presentation chair at ([emnlp-ijcnlp-2019-remote-presentation@googlegroups.com](mailto:emnlp-ijcnlp-2019-remote-presentation@googlegroups.com)).
+Please include a detailed explanation of why you are unable to attend the conference.
+3. Upon acceptance of your request, please follow the additional instructions you will be provided with.

+Each request will be carefully considered on a case-by-case basis by the remote presentation chair.
+Please refrain from requesting remote presenting for personal reasons or for reasons regarding the demonstrations in Hong Kong.
+Please be assured that the conference venue, social event venue, and accommodation are all remote from affected areas.

+There are circumstances where remote presentation is the only possibility, and we strongly believe these should be accommodated out of fairness and inclusivity.
+However, excessive remote presentations change the character of the conference, and we wish to provide a positive experience for the conference attendees.
+We kindly ask for your understanding in case your request for remote presentation is rejected.